abeland/abeland.github.io/_posts/2017-11-06-rails-apollo-fetch-upload-middleware.markdown

 thought about ORMs!).

 I'm also using the [graphql gem](https://github.com/rmosolgo/graphql-ruby), which is a very nice GraphQL server implementation for Ruby.
-It has worked very well so far us for all of our queries and other non-file-uploading mutations along with Apollo so we'd like to keep using it.
+It has worked very well so far for us for all of our queries and other non-file-uploading mutations along with Apollo so we'd like to keep using it.
 Thus, I decided to [create a Rails middleware gem](https://github.com/abeland/apollo_fetch_upload_rails_middleware) which populates the GraphQL mutation input variables upon file uploading similar to how `apollo-upload-server` does it.
 It does __not__ handle